Holiest sites in Shia Islam: Kaaba

-Holy sites accepted by Shia Muslims
+Holy sites by Shia Muslims

 Imam Ali Shrine

-Of the sites accepted by Shia Muslims, the Imam Ali Shrine in Najaf is considered the holiest.
-Shia Muslims believe that it contains the tomb of Ali.
+The Imam Ali Shrine in Najaf is considered the holiest, which contains the tomb of Ali.
 He was the cousin and son-in-law of Muhammad.
-Ali is considered by Shia tradition to be the first legitimate caliph and the first Imam due to the proclamation given by Muhammad.
+Ali is considered by Shia tradition to be the first legitimate caliph and the first imam due to the proclamation given by Muhammad.
 The site is visited annually by at least 8 million pilgrims on average, which is estimated to increase to 20 million in years to come.
 Adam and Noah are also buried within this mosque according to Shia Islam.

 Many Shia believe that Ali did not want his grave to be desecrated by his enemies and consequently asked his friends and family to bury him secretly.
-This secret gravesite is supposed to have been revealed later during the Abbasid Caliphate by Ja'far al-Sadiq who is believed by Shia Muslims, the sixth Shia Imam.
+This secret gravesite is supposed to have been revealed later during the Abbasid Caliphate by Ja'far al-Sadiq who is considered by Shia Muslims to be the sixth Shia imam.
 Most Shias accept that Ali is buried in the Imam Ali Mosque which is now the city of Najaf.

-It has also been narrated from Ja'far al-Sadiq, the Shia's sixth Imam, that the Imam Ali Mosque is the third of five holy places: Mecca, Medina, Imam Ali Mosque in Najaf, Imam Husayn Shrine in Karbala, and the shrine of Fatima Masumeh in Qom.
+Ja'far al-Sadiq, the sixth Shia imam, said that the Imam Ali Mosque is the third of five holy places: Mecca, Medina, Imam Ali Mosque in Najaf, Imam Husayn Shrine in Karbala, and the shrine of Fatima Masumeh in Qom.

 Imam Husayn Shrine

-Imam Husayn Shrine in Karbala is the second holiest site especially for Shia Muslims.
-It contains the tomb of the Husayn, the third Shia Imam.
+Imam Husayn Shrine in Karbala is the second holiest site for Shia Muslims.
+It contains the tomb of Husayn, the third Shia imam.
 It also contains the tombs of Ali al-Akbar ibn Husayn, Ali al-Asghar ibn Husayn, sons of Husayn; Ibrahim al-Mujab, grandson of Musa al-Kadhim and the martyrs of Karbala.

 The mosque stands on the site of the grave of Husayn ibn Ali, where he was martyred during the Battle of Karbala in 680.
-Up to a million pilgrims visit the city to observe the anniversary of Husayn ibn Ali's death.
+Millions of pilgrims visit the city to observe the anniversary of Husayn ibn Ali's death.
 There are many Shia traditions which narrate the status of Karbala: